Only the Chosen May Wield

 - All Green Lantern Rings - and all the other colors - require a user to have a sufficient amount of the emotion that powers it, and be mostly free of the emotion that opposes it.
-The Sinestro Corps rings rely on their wearers' ability to instill fear in others.
-One of them tried to recruit Batman in the lead-up to the Sinestro Corps War, but rejected him due to his previous contact with a Green ring.
+The Sinestro Corps rings vary slightly in that they rely on their wearers' ability to instill fear in others.
+One of them tried to recruit Batman in the lead-up to the Sinestro Corps War, but he rejected it.

-- In Thor, Thor is exiled on Midgard (Earth) stripped of his power and Mjolnir which he can't lift due to a protective spell on it that only allows someone worthy to wield it.
-When Thor does a Heroic Sacrifice standing up to the Loki controlled Destroyer in that state and almost gets killed doing so, the magic judges him worthy for that heroic act and the hammer suddenly flies to him and restores all his power as a god.
+- Thor is exiled to Midgard (Earth) and stripped of his power.
+When he finds Mjölnir, his hammer, he can't lift it due to the protective spell his father placed on it that keeps anyone but the worthy from wielding it.
+After Character Development and a Heroic Sacrifice, the magic judges him worthy, and the hammer flies to him and restores his powers.

 - Shortly after, Thor uses this to pin down Loki and keep him out of trouble by the simple expedient of laying the hammer on his chest.
-It's not that it's enormously heavy (or else it would have crushed him to death;) it's simply that he can't budge the hammer because he's not worthy.
+It's not that it's enormously heavy (or else it would have crushed him to death), it's simply that he can't move the hammer because he's not worthy.

-- Then, in The Avengers, Thor momentarily pins a Brainwashed and Crazy Hulk this way by having Hulk catch the hammer and bringing him down.
+- Thor momentarily pins a Brainwashed and Crazy Hulk this way by having Hulk catch the hammer and bringing him down.
 Hulk lets go and slips away once Thor starts whaling on him, though.

 - In the 1997 version of Prince Valiant, only the rightful king of any nation (regardless of morality) can wield Excalibur.
 If anyone else tries to use it, it will embed itself into the ground and refuse to come out.
 King Arthur (Camelot) and Prince Valiant (Thule) can use it.
 The Viking King is unable to use it, much to his surprise.
 His second-in-command, who was unable to use it earlier, says it's because he's weak and incompetent, making him unworthy.
 He kills him, making him the new Viking King through Klingon Promotion, and gains the ability to use it.